ystxn/blog/content/blog/2020-03-21-gatsby-dates.md

   )
 }
 ```

+So far so good, this approach gives you complete control over the exact dates for each
+post.
+However, not everyone is a fan of having to manually enter dates for each post.

 ## Dynamic dates using git commits
 The most obvious dynamic way to derive a post's date is by the date when the file was